-It’s tempting to aspire to being a “Platform” solution when you are a software company.
-A platform comes with many advantages like the “platform effect” that drives a fly wheel of solutions, and sticky customers.
-Platforms have phenominal brand strenght and usually great economics for all participants.
+It’s tempting to aspire to be a “Platform” solution when you are a software company.
+A platform comes with many advantages like the “platform effect” that drives a flywheel of solutions and sticky customers.
+Platforms have phenomenal brand strength and usually great economics for all participants.

 But here is the harsh reality.
 You don’t create a platform, your customers and partners do.
 They decide to build on your software and turn it into a platform.
 They decide to “standardize” on your technology.